madelinepet/00-lab/1-ES6-practice/madeline-peters/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

-I needed to convert it in the for loops declaring i.
+I needed to convert it back to let in the for loops declaring i.
 I also needed to change it for totalClicks and allProducts.
-The similarity is that the var needs to be redefined, so
+The similarity is that the var needs to be redefined, so it cannot be defined using const.

 ---